Imagine you could go to bed every night as a slightly improved version of yourself than when you woke up.

 You’re a little wiser than when you woke up.

-Each night, you go to bed with satisfaction and look forward to a restful and deep sleep: a reward for the day well spent.
+Each night, you go to bed with satisfaction and look forward to a restful and deep sleep—a reward for a day well spent.

 Share this post ❤ 😊 🙏